Valen-H/FileFetch/README.md

 ***

-> note, when a filefetch connection is established both client and server broadcast the 'connected' event on themselves!
+> note, when a filefetch connection is established both client and server broadcasts the 'connected' event on themselves and their respective socket(s)!